 Know the Laws: Florida

-A injunction (protective order) is a legal order issued by a state court which requires one person to stop harming another.
-In Florida, you could qualify for an injunction for protection against domestic violence or an injunction against repeat, dating, or sexual violence, explained below.
+An injunction (protective order) is a legal order issued by a state court which requires one person to stop harming another.
+In Florida, you could qualify for an injunction for protection against domestic violence; an injunction against repeat, dating, or sexual violence; or an injunction for protection against stalking/cyberstalking, explained below.

 Some restraining orders are issued in criminal court and some are issued in civil court.